jennifermarohasy.com/blog - The Politics and Environment Blog

 I am holding my anger in, but just barely.
 These faux environmentalists and climate orthodoxers have pegged the needle on the stupidly-disingenuous-o-meter.

-3. Comment from: Peter F Lulin
+3. Peter F Lulin says

 Indeed.
 It is probably not a very good idea to use indexes, models, annecdotes and circumstantial evidence to provide a basis for supporting your hypothesis, is it.

-4. Comment from: Jan Pompe
+4. Jan Pompe says

 Peter: It is probably not a very good idea to use indexes, models, annecdotes and circumstantial evidence to provide a basis for supporting your hypothesis, is it.